What is entrepreneurship all about?

 - Why is that member still in your team?

 There may be times when the answers are not crystal clear.
-In a failing relationship, for example, the judicious decision may not be to simply break it down but to find a common communication ground and think about the probable solutions and implant new life into the relationship.
+In a failing relationship, for example, the proper decision may not be to simply break it down but to find a common communication ground and think about the probable solutions and try to add a new life into the relationship.

 May it be crystal clear or hazy, construct the nothingness and restart.
 Your unconstructed action space is NOT something you wanted to be in…but has been imposed by the actions you did not control consciously.

-Pause, erode and create the empty space which you can fill with whatever you intend to.
+Create a deliberate empty space that you can fill with whatever you intend to.

 Essence of Focus